The Complete Guide to First Call Resolution: Why FCR Is Your Most Important Call Center Metric

 Want to know what kills FCR faster than anything?
 The phrase "I need manager approval for that."

 Track the impact carefully.
 You'll likely find that agents use this authority sparingly and responsibly—but when they do need it, it saves the customer experience.
+Most agents are far more conservative with company resources than you might expect.
+They want to do right by both the customer and the company, and when you trust them with that responsibility, they rise to meet it.

 Implement Smart Routing That Actually Works